bitmark-inc/docs/bitmark-references/bitmark-sdk/websocket.md

 ## Event
 - New block: This event will be sent when bitmark blockchain has a new block.
   + `blockNumber` : new block number
-- Bitmark changed: This event will be sent when users issue new bitmarks, received new bitmarks, or send them to new owner.
+- Bitmark changed: This event will be sent when users issue new bitmarks, receive new bitmarks, or send them to new owner.
   + `bitmarkId`: the id of bitmark is changed
   + `txId`: the corresponding transaction id
   + `presence`: indicate that the bitmark is owned or not by the corresponding `Account`